 Final Thoughts: Travel from Beijing to Shanghai

-Honestly, you cannot beat traveling from Beijing to Shanghai via high speed train.
+Honestly, you cannot beat traveling from Beijing to Shanghai by train, particularly high-speed train.
 Similar to travel between Beijing and Xian, it is the fastest and easiest way to make the journey.

 For budget travelers, I recommend taking a sleeper train overnight.
 This way you save money and can reduce your hotel expenses by a full day.

-Have you traveled between Beijing and Shanghai before?
+Have you traveled between Beijing and Shanghai by train, plane or bus before?
 What was your experience and what would you recommend?